 Definition: Reported separately for electricity and gas.
 The count of accounts that are commencing tailored assistance during the reporting month, who had previously received standard assistance in the last 6 months.

-Indicator: Residential accounts who are receiving tailored assistance, having previously received standard assistance (AS042) Definition: Reported separately for electricity and gas.
-The count of accounts that are receiving tailored assistance during the reporting month, who had previously received standard assistance within the last 6 months.
+Definition: Reported separately for electricity and gas.
+The count of accounts that are receiving tailored assistance during the reporting month, who had previously received standard assistance within the last a months.